Bruce's Philosophers Song

 Who composed the song “Bruce's Philosophers Song” by Monty Python?

-The song “Bruce's Philosophers Song” by Monty Python was composed by Eric Idle and Monty Python.
+The song “Bruce's Philosophers Song” by Monty Python was composed by GRAHAM CHAPMAN, JOHN CLEESE, TERRY GILLIAM, ERIC IDLE, TERRY JONES, MICHAEL EDWARD PALIN.

 Most popular songs of Monty Python